 There are so many cool things to do in Cartagena.
 Here are some of my favorites from my trip!

-I always do one on the first day of my trip because they are a great way to learn about a new destination and familiarize yourself with how to get around.
+Free walking tours are one of my favorite ways to get acquainted with a new city—and Cartagena is a great place to walk around.
+I always take a walking tour on the first day of my trip.
+They’re a great way to learn about a new destination and familiarize yourself with the best places to go and how to get around.

-2. Explore the street art in Getsemani
+Explore the Street Art in Getsemani

-3. Buy fruit from a palenquera
+Buy Fruit from a Palenquera

-4. Day trip to Rosario Islands
+Day Trip to Rosario Islands

 Although Cartagena city proper has beaches, they aren’t very nice.
 The high-rise Bocagrande neighborhood is known for its beaches, but most people report that they are dirty and overcrowded.